-Meghana Musunuri, The founder and chairperson of Fountainhead Global School and Jr College, Hyderabad shares her story on how small changes can impact a great deal.
+Namaste, I am Meghana Musunuri, The founder – chairperson of Fountainhead Global School and Jr College, Hyderabad.
+I am here to share my story on how small changes can impact a great deal.

 It all about the way we look at problems around us.
 Problems are not stop signs, they are guidelines and opens up many venues to learn from.

 For me, education encompasses but goes beyond academics.
 As an education futurist, I wanted to create a space for the next generations to learn without fear, to face the highly technical world through student centric approaches such as Blended learning and Problem based learning to acquire the essential life skills, to prepare them to face the future both technically and emotionally.

 The journey from ‘ME(just me)’ to ‘WE(me and my team)’ is helping in transforming education for human flourishing.

 We were one of the early Google Hangout users (2012-13) to invite people from around the world to interact with our school children online to share their experiences and ideas.
 We introduced futuristic digital solutions which helped in broadening boundaries for teachers and students to learn beyond classroom or school.
 We played a major role requesting Google to create a platform for educational institutions to share their best practices so it can be replicated to reach and benefit many more.
 Fountainhead Global school is the first Indian school to be mentioned by Google for Education, which right now has more than 90million users.

 We love to conduct workshops for students on how to be empathetic—and we use an 8-month-old baby for this practical session where the students identify the similarities and differences between them and the baby.
 They learn, in-spite of the differences; it does not make the baby any less adorable.
 We help them to apply this learning with their peer group.